Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 "The Eternal God Is Thy Refuge.
 And Underneath Are The Everlasting Arms"

 By 1861, Thomas Britten was working as a draper's assistant in Liverpool for Woolright's Silk Mercer and Carpet Dealer, 18-22 Bond Street.
-However in 1865 Thomas Britten set up his own drapery shop at 54 Argyle Street, Birkenhead, Ginders and Britten, having married Mary Charlotte Ginders that same year on 9th August.
+However in 1865 Thomas Britten set up his own drapery shop at 54 Argyle Street, Birkenhead, Ginders and Britten, having married Mary Charlotte Ginder sthat same year on 9th August.

-Mary Charlotte Ginder was born in Ingestre, Staffordshire in 1840 to Jeremiah Ginders II, a brick works industrialist, and his wife Ellen Marsh.
+Mary Charlotte Ginders was born in Ingestre, Staffordshire in 1840 to Jeremiah Ginders II, a brick works industrialist, and his wife Ellen Marsh.
 Mary's father passed away when she was only 3 years old in 1843, leaving her mother Ellen and her siblings well provided for.
 Mary lived with her widowed mother and siblings at 13 Church Street in Birkenhead until her marriage to Thomas Britten in 1865.
-There are some accounts that the Ginder family were not happy with the arrangement and felt Thomas was not a good match for Mary as he was 'socially inferior' being 'trade'.
+There are some accounts that the Ginders family were not happy with the arrangement and felt Thomas was not a good match for Mary as he was 'socially inferior' being 'trade'.

 In 1866 Thomas and Mary celebrated the birth of their first child, a daughter, Charlotte Thomasine Britten, followed closely by a son, Thomas John Britten in 1867.
 Sadly baby Thomas was to pass away that same year.
-Another daughter Julianne Britten was born in 1868, followed by a son Thomas Ginder in 1870 and a third daughter, Ellen Elizabeth in 1871.
+Another daughter Julianne Britten was born in 1868, followed by a son Thomas Ginders in 1870 and a third daughter, Ellen Elizabeth in 1871.
 That same year, the Britten family were living above their drapery shop in Argyle Street, Birkenhead

 Argyle Street, Birkenhead